Himshi143/Himshi143/README.md

 - 👋 Hi, I’m @Himshi
 - 👀 I’m interested in Data science
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Web development using Django
 - 📫 How to reach me https://www.linkedin.com/in/himshi-c-84a226115/

 <!---